ekasnh/Ecommercesite_with_azureBot/README.md

 **Other Azure Technologies : App Service

 **Hosting**
-This is website is deployed on github
+This is website is deployed on azure

 ![FRT](https://user-images.githubusercontent.com/68435362/173156390-329334ee-5911-447d-b0aa-8150af218206.jpeg)